Child marriage in Afghanistan: Socioeconomic

+In July, 2025, a six year old girl was forced to marry a man in southern Afghanistan after her father sold her for money and the Taliban advised him to wait till she turns nine to consummate the marriage but no legal proceedings were initiated.

 Effects

 Health

 Early child marriage places both the girl's health, as well as her child's health in jeopardy.
 Malnutrition, abuse, and HIV infection are a few of the detrimental health complications associated with early marriage.
 It has been reported that the risk of dying from childbirth and pregnancy is two times higher for girls between the ages of 15 and 19 than for older women.
 This, compounded with the fact that child marriages tend to occur in societies with poorer healthcare, results in higher rates of pregnancy complications and maternal mortality.

 In Afghanistan, 34.1% of mothers who married early had children that were physically weak and 8.9% have reported that their children were born with a disability, in contrast to children in the United States, where 15 percent of children have a disability.
 Approximately 40.4% of early wed mothers report having a gynecological disease, and 20.2% suffer from a psychological disease.
 UNFPA reported 531 pregnancy-related death per 100,000 births for the age group of 15 to 19 years with most children suffering from obstetric fistula.
 The number reduces to 257 for 20 to 24 years of women.

 Outside of sub-Saharan Africa, Afghanistan has the second highest incidence of maternal deaths, and 32% of all deaths for girls ages 15–19 are pregnancy-related while 47% of deaths for women who were in the age range of 20-24 were also due to pregnancy complications.
 Fistula is one of the detrimental health effects caused by child marriage, and the 2011 survey conducted by the Social Health Development Program found that of the 3,040 women interviewed, 67% were between the ages of 16 and 20 when they were diagnosed with an obstetric fistula.
 Young mothers also suffer from pregnancy-induced hypertension as well as a higher risk of HIV infection.